brunohmg89/GCP-DigitalLeader/Annotation/Questions-2.md

 ---

 14. Your company has recently acquired three growing startups in three different countries.
 You want to reduce overhead in infrastructure management and keep your costs low without sacrificing security and quality of service to your customers.
-How should you meet these requirements?
+How should you meet these requirements?<br>
+    _Sua empresa adquiriu recentemente três startups em crescimento em três países diferentes.
+Você deseja reduzir as despesas gerais no gerenciamento da infraestrutura e manter seus custos baixos sem sacrificar a segurança e a qualidade do serviço aos seus clientes.
+Como você deve atender a esses requisitos?_

     :black_large_square: Host all your subsidiaries' services on-premises together with your existing services.